-Director of Nursing
+Senior Director of Clinical Operations

-Christina Longden, R.N., Director of Nursing, joined St. Vincent’s Special Needs in November 2010.
-Christina oversees the health and well-being of the agency’s two DCF-funded residential group homes located in Trumbull and Stratford, and has a background in trauma/critical care and children with developmental disabilities.
+Christina Longden, R.N., MBA, Senior Director of Clinical Operations, joined St. Vincent’s Special Needs in November 2010.
+Christina oversees the health and well-being of the agency’s two DCF-funded residential group homes located in Trumbull and Stratford, and manages nine community based group homes for 54 individuals ages 12 and older, who are DDS consumers.
+She has a background in trauma/critical care and children with developmental disabilities.
 Prior to joining Special Needs, Christina was the assistant to the executive director and medical coordinator at Giant Steps CT school located in Southport CT, and has worked at New York Presbyterian Medical Center Weill Cornell and Bridgeport Hospital.
 Christina received a Bachelors of Arts degree from Merrimack College, and a Bachelors of Science degree in Nursing from Fairfield University.
 She is a resident of Fairfield.

 As Director of Education, Karen oversees the FEROLETO School program.
 She joined Special Needs in 1989 as an Early Intervention Teacher and became Manager of the Early Intervention (B-3) program in 1997 before being promoted to Assistant Principal in 2009.
 Karen holds an MS in Early Childhood Special Education and has her 6th year degree in Educational Leadership.
 She lives in Hamden with her husband, has three grown children, and three grandchildren.